 There is something great about each one of us.
 The fact that we were born suggests there is something special and unique we have to offer.

-It’s quite incredible that even though there are over seven billion people in the world, everyone is different.
+It’s incredible that even though there are over seven billion people in the world, everyone is different.
 Even so-called identical twins are different even though there may have a lot of physical similarities.

 The reality is most people are disconnected from what makes them great.
-Our early life programming, experiences and environments has a major influence on what we believe to be true about ourselves, which in turn, affects the choices we make in life.
+Our early life programming, experiences and environments has a major influence on what we believe to be true about ourselves, which affects the choices we make in life.

 When we’re disconnected from what makes us great, we: